-In September 2016, URCICL, through URC Oceania, its wholly-owned subsidiary, acquired 100% equity interest in CSPL, which trades under the company name Snack Brands Australia (SBA), one of the leading snack food companies in Australia.
-URC AU HoldCo and URC AU FinCo were also incorporated as subsidiaries of URCICL through URC Oceania.
+In September 2016, URCICL, through its wholly-owned subsidiary, acquired 100% equity interest in CSPL, which trades under the company name Snack Brands Australia, one of the leading snack food companies in Australia.
+URC AU HoldCo and URC AU FinCo were also incorporated as subsidiaries of URCICL through URC Oceania (see Note 13).